What are the Signs of Vicodin Abuse?

 What is Vicodin?

-Signs and symptoms to watch for in Vicodin abuse:
+Signs and symptoms of Vicodin abuse include:

 - Slurred speech and slower movements

-- Depression, anxiety, and possible moodiness
+- Depression, anxiety, and moodiness

 - Increased irritability and agitation

-What are the Effects of Vicodin Addiction?
+What Are The Effects of Vicodin Addiction?

-- Social isolation and distancing
+- Social isolation

 - Mental illness, co-occurring disorders including anxiety, depression, and paranoia